DigitalNikos/ChatRetrieveAI/tests/edges_test/README.md

 - **Positive Test:** Ensures that relevant documents are retrieved and correctly graded as relevant.

-- **Negative Test:** Ensures that irrelevant documents are either not retrieved or graded as irrelevant.

 ### 4.'test_4_question_classifier.py'

 **Description:** Tests the classification of a question's type based on 'math' or 'text'.